 If you ever feel in trouble, contact the local policing authority and when possible, contact Globetrooper so we can protect our community as much as viably possible.

 It's important to note that Globetrooper does not accept liability for any actions of its community members.
 We provide this tool in good faith and we hope everyone respects that.

 Take care, be alert, but don't forget to have fun, learn about other cultures, and put plans in place to make a lasting difference.

-Trivia: What is the official language of Sierra Leone?- Next Question
+Trivia: What is the tallest mountain outside Asia?- Next Question